JuliaCI/BaseBenchmarks.jl/README.md

 #### Which version of BaseBenchmarks is being used in CI?

-New benchmarks added to BaseBenchmarks won't be present on our CI cluster right away, as their execution parameters must be [tuned and cached](https://github.com/JuliaCI/BenchmarkTools.jl/blob/master/doc/manual.md#caching-parameters) on @nanosoldier (our benchmark cluster) before they are suitable for running.
-This process is performed periodically or upon request, after which the `master` branch is merged into the [`nanosoldier`](https://github.com/JuliaCI/BaseBenchmarks.jl/tree/nanosoldier) branch.
-The @nanosoldier pulls down the `nanosoldier` branch before running every benchmark job, so whatever is currently on the [`nanosoldier`](https://github.com/JuliaCI/BaseBenchmarks.jl/tree/nanosoldier) branch is what's being used in CI.
+New benchmarks added to BaseBenchmarks won't be present via CI right away, as their execution parameters must be [tuned and cached](https://github.com/JuliaCI/BenchmarkTools.jl/blob/master/doc/manual.md#caching-parameters) on [Nanosoldier](https://github.com/JuliaCI/Nanosoldier.jl) (our benchmark cluster) before they are suitable for running.
+This process is performed periodically and upon request, after which the `master` branch is merged into the [`nanosoldier`](https://github.com/JuliaCI/BaseBenchmarks.jl/tree/nanosoldier) branch.
+Nanosoldier pulls down the `nanosoldier` branch before running every benchmark job, so whatever's currently on the `nanosoldier` branch is what's being used in CI.